Land Development Services (LDS) - Public Records

 Building plans: Destroyed three years after final

-Site plan supporting documentation: Destroyed five years after
+- Site plan supporting documentation: Destroyed five years after final approval/bond release.

 Records Available Online